-- (E) There shall be no significant human health hazard from incidental contact with the water.
-Please see (D) above as justification is the same. - (F) There shall be no acute toxicity to livestock or wildlife watering.
-Please see (D) above as justification is the same. - (G) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community.
-Please see (A) above as justification is the same. - (H) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247.
+- (E) Waters shall provide for the attainment and maintenance of water quality standards downstream including waters of another state.
+Please see (D) above as justification is the same. - (F) There shall be no significant human health hazard from incidental contact with the water.
+Please see (D) above as justification is the same. - (G) There shall be no acute toxicity to livestock or wildlife watering.
+Please see (D) above as justification is the same. - (H) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community.
+Please see (A) above as justification is the same. - (I) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247.
 The discharge from this facility is made up of treated domestic wastewater.
 No evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
 Additionally, any solid wastes received or produced at this facility are wholly contained in appropriate storage facilities, are not discharged, and are disposed of offsite.
 This discharge is subject to Standard Conditions Part III, which contains requirements for the management and disposal of sludge to prevent its discharge.
 Therefore, this discharge does not have reasonable potential to cause or contribute to an excursion of this criterion.